Chudische/Shabashka/README.md

 - for responder there is only a `chat` button
 - after offer is done offer author can delete it in profile page

+## Admin interface

+Admin interface makes possible to manage any Shabashka data within main application interface.
+In admin interface there are:
+- Users and groups
+- Users avatars
+- Super Categories
+- Sub Categories
+- Offers
+- Comments
+- Chat messages
+- Users reviews

+In addition Users admin interface provides filters:
+- user activated
+- user didn't activate account for more than 3 days
+- user didn't activate account for more than week
+And for this users admin can send another activation notification letter.

 ## API